NeuralVFX/llm-sandbox-unreal/docs/TOOLS.md

 # LLM Sandbox - Custom Agentic Tools

-Tools can be registered by either adding a file to a search directory, or running commands in a code cell.
+Agentic tools allow the LLM to actively manipulate the Unreal scene.
-- Both require the `@register_tool` decorator for the LLM to see them
+Tools can be registered either dynamically at runtime or permanently via a search directory.

-# How to use Agentic tools:
+## Using Agentic Tools

-- Open a `Prompt Cell`
+1. Open a **Prompt Cell**
-- Click the 🛠️ icon to activate Unreal tools
+2. Click the 🛠️ icon to activate Unreal tools
-- Write a prompt, and execute!
+3. Write a prompt and execute it

 # Adding Agentic tools
 ### Search Directory (Permanent Tools)